-Security Matters 's shares were split on a 1:5 basis on 6 December 2004.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+Security Matters 's shares were split on a 1:5 basis on 7 December 2004.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Security Matters shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Security Matters shares which in turn could have impacted Security Matters 's share price.

 Security Matters share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Security Matters 's is 0.6815.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Security Matters 's is 0.6388.
 This would suggest that Security Matters 's shares are less volatile than average (for this exchange).

 Security Matters overview